-Parcours Analytics: A Self-Hosted Web Analytics Platform
+Parcours Analytics: A Web Analytics Platform

 Project Summary

 The other reason I built it was technical.
-I wanted a project that was more substantial than a typical CRUD app and closer to a real production system.
 Web analytics has interesting engineering problems: collecting high-volume browser events, validating tracked properties, buffering ingestion, enriching raw events, assigning sessions, aggregating data, and presenting it back through a dashboard.
-It gave me a practical way to design a multi-service application and operate it in AWS using patterns I care about as a site reliability engineer.

 Parcours Analytics is built as a small multi-service application.
 I split the system into separate components because analytics traffic has different workloads: collecting events should be fast and lightweight, processing events can happen asynchronously, and dashboard queries should be isolated from the ingestion path.